Leara0/Leara0/README.md

 - 👋 Hi, I’m @Leara0
 - 👀 I’m interested in learning full stack coding.
-Oh and also yoga and crossfit
+Oh and also yoga and art
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning C#
 - 📫 How to reach me ... a.seher.85@gmail.com

 <!---